cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 rsabssa_blind_sign is functionally a remote procedure call for applying the RSA private key operation.
-As such, side channel resistance is paramount to protect the private key from exposure {{RemoteTiming}}.
-Implementations MUST include side channel attack mitigations, such as RSA blinding, to avoid leaking information about the private key through timing side channels.
+As such, side channel resistance is paramount to protect the private key from exposure {{RemoteTimingAttacks}}.
+Implementations MUST implement RSA blinding as a side channel attack mitigation.
+One mechanism is described in Section 10 of
+{{?TimingAttacks=DOI.10.1007/3-540-68697-5_9}}.
+Failure to do so may lead to side channel attacks that leak the private signing key.

 ## Message Robustness